microsoft/coyote/docs/_learn/programming-models/actors/state-machine-demo.md

 shown to happen one after the other (when in reality they may be happening in parallel).
 This makes it easy to understand the trace.
-This trace, in fact, demonstrates a bug where two Raft `Server` state-machines both end up claiming to be leaders: this is a violation of Raft's consensus requirements that there be at most one leader at a time.
+This trace, in fact, demonstrates a bug where two Raft `Server` state-machines both end up claiming to be leaders: this is a violation of Raft's consensus requirements that there be at most one leader at a time. consensus requirements that there be at most one leader at a time.